sciactive/nephele/packages/authenticator-pam/README.md

 Read the details on https://www.npmjs.com/package/authenticate-pam, which is used for the actual PAM authentication.

 Specifically, you may need to use `NODE_OPTIONS='--experimental-specifier-resolution=node'` when you launch your server.

+# Options / Defaults

+- `realm` = `'Nephele WebDAV Service'`: The realm is the name reported by the server when the user is prompted to authenticate.

+## realm

+It should be HTTP header safe (shouldn't include double quotes or semicolon).

 # License